andypwyu/eCommerce-behavior/README.md

 ## Installation <a name="installation"></a>

-The code should run with no issues using Python versions 3.* with Anaconda.
-Some libraries you need to install into Anaconda:
+The code should run with no issues using Python versions 3.*.
+If you use Anaconda, please make sure install below libraries:

 1. squarify
 2. xgboost

-Also, due to the data volume is huge and not able to upload, please download the data (2019-Nov.csv) from Kaggle.
-Link: https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store#2019-Nov.csv
+Also, due to the data volume is huge and not able to upload, please download the data (2019-Nov.csv) from Kaggle [here]( https://www.kaggle.com/mkechinov/ecommerce-behavior-data-from-multi-category-store#2019-Nov.csv).

 ## Project Motivation<a name="motivation"></a>